CanHOPE is a non-profit cancer counselling and support service provided by Parkway Cancer Centre, Singapore.

 Facebook Twitter Email Print

-Nutrition is an important part of cancer treatment.
+Good nutrition for cancer patients is a vital part of the treatment journey.
 Eating the right kinds of foods before, during and after treatment can help patients feel better and stay stronger.
 To ensure proper nutrition, a person has to eat and drink enough of the foods that contain key nutrients such as protein, carbohydrates, fat, vitamins, minerals and water.
-The table below provides guidelines on choices of food in its food groups that may help in planning meals during cancer treatment.

 Note: